Life planning and financial guidance for clients of all ages

 One of the most important is having a wide selection of investment strategies.
 I look for a range of options that allows me to take an individualized approach for each client.
 As part of that analysis, I look for third-party money managers that offer tactical strategies that can take defensive positions in bear market periods.

 The 2008–2009 credit crisis was a watershed moment for me in the business and accelerated my learning curve when it comes to risk management.
 Traditional investment theory would tell you that different asset classes should respond somewhat differently in times of market turmoil.
 Nine out of 10 times that has been basically true over the course of market history.
 Diversification has traditionally been thought of as a major element for managing portfolio risk.
-That was not the case during the worst periods of the credit crisis, as asset classes essentially went down in unison and were highly correlated.
+Arguably, that was not the case during the worst periods of the credit crisis, as asset classes essentially went down in unison and were highly correlated.

 The other key attributes I am looking for are in the areas of service, ease of doing business, and help with client education.
 We want managers to have staff available to answer any strategy-related questions and for the day-to-day servicing of client accounts.
 We have also seen managers taking a far more proactive role in developing client educational materials, including easy-to-understand videos.
 One area that I think needs improvement is the standardization of paperwork guidelines and administrative processing.
 There are too many different processes for different firms, and clients and advisors could be better served in this area.